January 17, 2020

 How Constrained Optimization Helps in a SaaS Company

 Everyone knows the value of data and how, with machine learning, you can augment the user experience with relevant insights.
 However, making decisions using those insights requires a lot of effort and the decision taken is often not the best one.

 For example, in sports analytics, there are tons of stats around games and players.
 You can track so many different attributes for each player.
-However, even with this data, it’s hard to say for sure what the best line-up is to play against a particular opposition.
-What the best player to sign would be, given a specific budget.
-What contract termination fees to agree.
-Where to locate a team location.
-How to deal with player tiffs, etc.
+However, even with this data, it’s hard to say for sure what the best line-up is to play against a particular opposition, what the best player to sign would be, given a specific budget, what contract termination fees to agree to, what new location to move a team to, how to deal with player tiffs, etc.

 In this scenario, constrained optimization would help to turn these decisions into mathematical programs and provide provable optimal solutions.
 For example, the output of the problems above would be: given the resources at hand, this is likely the best team; this is the best player to sign with that budget, etc.

 As you can see, constrained optimization is a powerful tool that allows companies to automate and optimize many business decisions.
 Let’s take a look at some use cases and how constrained optimization can impact SaaS metrics.

 Constrained optimization can help to automate decision making.
 Take, for example, a security center.
 Security alerts come through the door all day long, and a handful of security analysts must prioritize the organization’s response to each one.
 You could use constrained optimization in this scenario to assign alerts more efficiently, minimizing the queue and maximizing the efficiency of the entire support center.